MorganResearchLab/scarecrow/docs/example_scale.md

 ### 1. Identify barcode seeds

 This step requires barcode whitelists associated with the assay being used.
 These are available in the references folder of the ScaleRna github repo: [https://github.com/ScaleBio/ScaleRna/tree/master/references](https://github.com/ScaleBio/ScaleRna/tree/master/references).
 We only require the barcode sequence for scarecrow, so this needs cutting from the ligation barcode (3lvlRNA_lig.txt), reverse transcription barcode (3lvlRNA_rt.txt), and pcr barcode (3lvlRNA_pcr.txt) files (i.e. `cut -f1 3lvlRNA_lig.txt > ${PROJECT}/barcode_whitelists/3lvlRNA_lig.txt`).
 Once the whitelists are generated, barcodes can then be defined as colon-delimited strings (`<barcode index>:<whitelist name>:<whitelist file>`) in a bash array for later use.
+For convenience, we have provided in the `scarecrow` repo the below [barcode files](../barcodes/Scale).

 ```bash
 BARCODES=(BC1:lig:${PROJECT}/barcode_whitelists/3lvlRNA_lig.txt